rog22rz/Decimal-to-Binary/README.md

 # Dec2base

-This is the first assignement I had for my software developpement class ECSE 202 at McGill University.
+This is the first assignment I had for my software developement class ECSE 202 at McGill University.

 It's a command line program that converts an input number in Base-10 to an integer value in Base-X where X represents the target base.